JoshuaOliphant/ResumeRocket/docs/pdf_extraction.md

 The following dependencies are required for PDF extraction:

-- `unstructured[pdf]`: The core library for PDF extraction
-- `pypdf2`: Used as a fallback for basic PDF text extraction
+- `pypdf2`: Used for basic PDF text extraction
-- System dependencies:
-  - `tesseract`: For OCR (Optical Character Recognition)
-  - `poppler`: For PDF rendering

 ### PDFExtractor Class